notslang/jade-book/views/_ch3.md

     jade file.jade --no-debug --client
     ```

-2. In file.js, enter the following:
+2. And we can see the result in `file.js`:

     ```js
     function anonymous(locals) {